YElnadi/AirBNB_Project/README.md

 Airbnb is website you can use to book your stay anywhere arund the world.
-This project is a clone of airbnb website with two main features regarding spots and reviews.
+This project is a clone of airbnb website with two main features regarding spots and reviews.<p>
 Live site: [Yasbnb](https://yasbnb.onrender.com/)<p>
 in the live site you can start exploring the website through demo user login button.